HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 ```bash
 aws s3 cp --recursive bird-images/ s3://showcase-bucket/bird-images/
 ```

+The SageMaker pipeline also runs two scripts to manage the data for the model training process.
+A preprocessing script retrieves the bird images and annotations from the S3 bucket, transforms the data into a format needed by the training process, and prompts the model to train on the newly-annotated images.
+The preprocessing script also creates additional prefixes in the S3 bucket to split the data into a training and validation set.
+A cleanup script runs after the model trains to remove the additional prefixes in the S3 bucket.

-5. Copy and save the data preprocessing script as `preprocessing.py`.
-This script works with the SageMaker pipeline to process your image annotations into a format that ResNet50 can use for training.
+1. Copy and save the data preprocessing script as `preprocessing.py`.
+This script is run by the SageMaker pipeline to process your image annotations into a format that ResNet50 can use for training.
 <br/>
 {% details <b>Click here to expand the preprocessing script</b> %}
 {% codeblock lang:python %}